babelouest/glewlwyd/docs/API.md

 Content

-A javascript array with the error messages
+A JSON array with the error messages

 ### Update an existing user module instance